-The Challenge of the Superheroes
+The Challenge of the Superheroes TV Special

-The Roast, the second installment, was hosted by Ed McMahon.
+- Hosted by Ed McMahon.
 All of those from part one return with a few new characters; Ghetto Man (Brad Sanders) a superhero, who does stand up comedy, Atom (Alfie Wise), and Aunt Minerva, (Ruth Buzzi) one of Captain Marvel's arch enemies.

 © 2014 Glory Miller